planetai05/Calculator-App/README.md

 # Calculator App

 This is just a basic calculator app

+# TKinter was used to create this app